siliconjungle/vector-embeddings-english-dictionary/README.md

 # vector-embeddings-english-dictionary

-Vector embeddings for each word in `https://www.npmjs.com/package/word-list`.
+Vector embeddings for each word in [word list](https://www.npmjs.com/package/word-list).

 It uses `text-embedding-ada-002` to do the embeddings.